hswolff/tvchat/README.md

     Show a prompt in the ChatInput field to enter a username to start logging in.
     Explain that this creates an account and to be able to access it later you need to add a password.

-  Disable autocomplete on ChatInput input field
+  DONE: Disable autocomplete on ChatInput input field

   Support counting anonymous users in a show page